DanielDallaire/Moon-Machine-Project/README.md

 # Moon-Machine-Project
 Last edited: Spring 2015

 A game I programmed in python utilizing a non-built in library called pygame.
-Please note that this does not reflect my current abilities or programming style
+Please note that this does not reflect my current abilities or programming style.